dugoalberto/deep_challenges/README.md

 ## Notebooks

-> **Note:** For confidentiality reasons, the original Jupyter notebooks are not publicly accessible.
+> **Note:** For confidentiality reasons, the original challenges are not publicly accessible.
 Instead, this repository includes snapshots of key outputs.
+13th place out of 135 participants

 * **`challenge1_image_classification.ipynb`**